How to Run Gambas on Windows

 Once VirtualBox installation is complete on your machine we need to install the client machine.
 The physical machine the VM software runs on is referred to as the host and the hosted virtual machines are referred to as the clients throughout our discussion here.
 There are many OSes to choose from in the Linux Distro list.
 I like Debian and its various clones.
 Ubuntu is my desktop of choice but I also use Mint and run Fedora, CentOS and Debian servers.
 I don’t claim to be an expert with any of them.
 But we want to get you up and running FAST!
 After all, you’re here to learn Gambas not about VMs or OSes.
 It is our good fortune that the good people over at WhiteIsland Software have put together a Debain based Distro just for Gambas users.
 This distro comes with Gambas already installed.
 So you wont need to worry about making sure you’ve got all the dependencies covered or the compilation process, which can be daunting for new users.
 Download GambOS Distro from WhiteIsland Software using the link at the end of this article, and let’s get it installed.

 Once you have the GambOS iso file downloaded, open up your VirtualBox control panel and select “New” from the main menu at the top (See fig.1).
 Next you’ll be greeted with the “Create Virtual Machine” dialog window as shown (fig. 2).
 Enter a name for your virtual machine and select Linux as the machine Type.
 Then select “Other Linux (32 bit)” for the Version.
 Now click Next.
 You’ll now be greeted with the “Memory Size” dialog (fig. 3).
 I suggest you set this to 512 MB and increase it later, if you find that you need more memory on your virtual machine.
+Sometimes you will need to sell used memory (RAM) and replace it by an increased option.
 Click Next and the “Hard Drive” dialog will be presented (fig. 4).
 Select “Create Virtual Hard Drive Now” and Click the Create button.
 You will be presented with the “Hard Drive File Type” dialog (fig. 5).
 Select “VDI Virtual Disk Image” and click Next.
 Now the “Storage and File Type” dialog opens (fig. 6).
 Select the “Dynamically Allocated” (this setting will only allocate the actual space needed by the files on your virtual machine and slowly grows as needed to the maximum size you select here.)
 Then click Next.

 The “File Location and Size” dialog will open (fig. 7).
 If you have multiple hard drives on your system and wish to store your virtual machine’s hard drive on a disk other than the system disk, you can choose that location here.
 Using the folder navigation to the right of the text field.
 If you are new to managing virtual machines, I suggest you leave the default for now.
 You can always move the machine later if you so desire.
 Now set the size of your virtual hard disk.
 I suggest a minimum of 8GB but 12 or even 20GB is even better as long as your system has that much available space on the local hard drive.
 Now click the “Create” button at the bottom of the window.
 The dialog will close and your new machine will be listed in the machine list in the left hand pane of the VirtualBox Control Panel.